edisonfreire/fullstack-notes-app/README.md

 # Fullstack Notes App

-Full stack notes app: where you add, delete and update notes.
+Full stack notes app: where you can add, delete and update notes.
 The notes are persistant between refreshes because of the database integration.

+## Preview

 ## Technologies Used